Igorjan94/codeforces-sdk/README.md

 * Problemset
 * Standings

-Some of object are extended for convenience: I've added `contest: Contest` field in `RanklistRow` and `ProblemResult`.
+Some objects are extended with extra fields for convenience: I've added `contest: Contest` field in `RanklistRow` and `ProblemResult`.

 ## Class methods